 First, we define novel hybrid test objectives that determine how far candidate tests are from detecting undesired interactions.
-Our test objectives combine three different heuristics: (i) A branch coverage heuristic [55] ensuring that the generated test cases exercise all branches of the component(s) integrating features. (ii) A failure-based heuristic based on system safety requirements ensuring that test cases stress the system into breaking its safety requirements. (iii) An unsafe overriding heuristic that aims to exhibit system behaviors where some feature output is overridden by other features such that some system safety requirements may be violated.
+Our test objectives combine three different heuristics: (i) A branch coverage heuristic [29] ensuring that the generated test cases exercise all branches of the component(s) integrating features. (ii) A failure-based heuristic based on system safety requirements ensuring that test cases stress the system into breaking its safety requirements. (iii) An unsafe overriding heuristic that aims to exhibit system behaviors where some feature output is overridden by other features such that some system safety requirements may be violated.

 Second, we introduce FITEST (Feature Interaction TESTing), a new many-objective test generation algorithm to detect undesired feature interactions.
 We opt for a many-objective optimization algorithm since test generation in our context is driven by many competing test objectives resulting from the combination of heuristics above.
-Specifically, FITEST builds on the recently proposed many-objective genetic algorithms [59, 60] that effectively generate test cases satisfying a large number of test objectives.
+Specifically, FITEST builds on the recently proposed many-objective genetic algorithms [35], [36] that effectively generate test cases satisfying a large number of test objectives.
 In our work, computing test objectives is expensive.
 Hence, at each iteration, FITEST dynamically selects the minimum number of test cases closest to satisfying test objectives, thus reducing the total number of fitness computations.

-Third, we evaluate FITEST using two industrial self-driving systems from our partner company IEE [43].
+Third, we evaluate FITEST using two industrial self-driving systems from our partner company IEE [37].
 Both systems represent a (partial) self-driving car consisting of four features.
-The engineers at IEE had developed alternative strategies to resolve the known feature interactions in these two systems.
+The engineers at Company IEE had developed alternative strategies to resolve the known feature interactions in these two systems.
 FITEST, however, was able to identify, on average, 5.9 and 7.2 undesired feature interactions in the two systems, respectively.
 The engineers confirmed that the detected interactions represent real faults that were not a priori known to them1.
-Further, we compared our hybrid test objectives used by FITEST with two baseline test objectives from the software testing literature (namely, coverage-based [38, 55] and failure-based test objectives are able to identify more than twice as many feature interaction failures as the coverage-based and failure-based test objectives.
+Further, we compared our hybrid test objectives used by FITEST with two baseline test objectives from the software testing literature (namely, coverage-based [29], [31] and failure-based test objectives [27], [23], [39], [40]).
+Our results show that our hybrid test objectives are able to identify more than twice as many feature interaction failures as the coverage-based and failure-based test objectives.